SU-8 Handling Protocol

 - When using shared lab equipment, make sure the area is clean and free of resist when you are finished.

-- Report any problems encountered during your process with lab equipment on CORAL.
+- Report any problems encountered during your process with lab equipment.

 - Need help?
 Ask a Litho Staff member.